roman-milk/roman-milk.github.io/housewife-bimbo.md

+===

- ****** Housewife Bimbo Ch.
-07 ****** byStoryTeller07© Florence couldn't do anything about it, so retreated to a corner of her mind, leaving Candy in control of her body.
+Florence couldn't do anything about it, so retreated to a corner of her mind, leaving Candy in control of her body.
 How much more trouble could she get into, after all they had been through.
 Letting young guys molest her, and screw her, had become a normal part of her life.

  They moved on, with a promise to visit the store tomorrow.